Feeling stressed out? You're not alone. College can be fun, but it can also be very difficult to juggle school, work, family and friends.

 Our counselors are licensed professionals and are highly qualified specialists with master’s or doctoral degrees.
 They offer crisis intervention; brief, solution-focused counseling; and referrals to other agencies or services.
-They can provide educational and career guidance as well as individual and group personal counseling.
+Professional counselors provide personal counseling with a focus on positive mental health and wellbeing; both in individual and group settings.

 In addition to our

 college counseling services, many community mental health resources are available to help you or other people you care about — for free or at a low cost.

 Get help paying for community psychiatric, mental health and substance abuse services through the